What is Surfskating?

 For beginners, it’s generally better to start with a bigger board.
 Smaller surfskates allow for short, tight swings similar to surfing shortboards.
 Longer surfskates feel more like longboards while surfing.

-My Ultimate Surfskate Selector will help you choose the perfect board for your size, experience, and riding style.
+My FREE Surfskate Selector app will help you choose the perfect board for your size, experience, and riding style.

-Answer 8 quick questions to reveal the PERFECT surfskate for YOU and your riding style!
+Answer 8 quick questions to reveal the best surfskates for you from the top 10 surfskate trucks.